 Of course, the consequences of not implementing it may still be felt, but although we do not have the impression that “so much time has gone by, we have worked so hard, and the effect is weak.”

 On the other hand, if four board members built the strategy in a few hours’ workshops, and they ordered a market research, the cost of developing such a strategy is high.

 Since thousands of euros have already been invested, poor communication will simply be a waste of that money.

 3) Expected financial benefits from the project/strategy implementation

-If we are implementing a project that has little impact on the company’s finances, it is possible that it is not worth investing in it additionally and ordering an explainer.
+If we are implementing a project that has little impact on the company’s finances, it is possible that it is not worth investing in additionally and ordering an explainer video.